On this page:

-Once you have expressed your interest in one (or more!) of our cats, we will put you in touch with the cat's foster carer to arrange a Meet & Greet, if you haven't already met the cat.
+Once you have submitted an Expression of Interest form for one or more cats, we will put you in touch with their current foster carer/s to arrange a Meet & Greet at their residence (if you haven't already met the cat).

-Our aim is to give you all the most stress-free trial period possible, with the best chance of things working out smoothly and safely with your new feline forever-friend.
+Our aim is to give you all the smoothest trial period possible, with the best chance of a successful adoption, and our recommendations are made with this goal at heart.

 Once the trial period is over and you've decided that you want to stay together, it's time to make it official.

 We'll get you to sign the final papers, transfer ownership on the Microchip registry, and hand over all vet records.

 Congratulations, this marks the start of the rest of your lives together!

 We love getting updates on our adopted kitties, so feel free to share updates with us on the "IFR Adopted Cat Families" private group on Facebook.